yarisvt/tyk-docs/tyk-docs/content/configure/redis-cluster.md

 Should you wish to turn on encryption between any of Tyk's components & Redis - this can simply be achieved by setting `"use_ssl": true` alongside any Redis configuration settings within Tyk's config files.

+## Troubleshooting

+If you find that Tyk components fail to initialise when using Redis clustering, for example the application does not start and the last log file entry shows a message such as `Using clustered mode`.
+In this situation, try setting the environment variable `REDIGOCLUSTER_SHARDCOUNT` to `128` on all hosts which connect to the Redis Cluster i.e. Gateway, Dashboard, Pump, MDCB.
+E.g.

+`REDIGOCLUSTER_SHARDCOUNT=128`

+If setting to `128` does not resolve the issue, try `256` instead.